jartigag/ttymetracker/README.md

 ```

 ### `ttymetracker`, huh?
-so **ttymetracker** prints all your .md files in a specific logbook/ directory.
+**ttymetracker** prints all your .md files from a specific logbook/ directory.
-for example, along with its `todo-list` module, it would look like that:
+for example, along with ttymetracker's `todo-list` module, it would look like that:
 ```
 $ python3 ttymetracker.py -m todo-list ~/logbook
 =====